IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 and generic text tools as simple as Notepad or generic tools for XML, rather than file editors that can interpret Grasshopper's .gh binary file format.

-The standard New Document and Open Document commands available in the menu bar are used to start a blank definition or load an existing grasshopper document respectively.
+The standard *New Document* and *Open Document* commands available in the menu bar are used to start a blank definition or load an existing grasshopper document respectively.
 Either option creates a separate instance of a file in memory.
-Once you have at least a grasshopper document open, there is a File Browser available which displays a thumbnail-based drop-down list upon clicking the name of the active file located in the right-most end of the menu bar.
-This allows quick switching between loaded files which is useful when using copy and paste to move items between open definitions.
-You can also hit Alt+Tab to quickly switch between any open Grasshopper documents.
+Once you have at least one grasshopper document open, there is a File Browser which displays a thumbnail-based drop-down list availble upon clicking the name of the active file located in the right-most end of the menubar.
+Click on thumbnails to switch quickly between loaded files, particularly useful when copy and paste to transfer parts of node diagrams between open definitions.
+You can also hit *Ctrl+Tab* to cycle through a list of currently open Grasshopper documents.

 Grasshopper can respond in several different ways to dragging one or more Grasshopper documents (.gh or .ghx) onto its canvas.
 The active drop mode can easily be checked or switched instantly during a drag-and-drop operation.
 Merely hover on the top-left canvas corner while dragging the appropriate file or files to peel back the canvas and check or switch modes by mouse hover.
-There is no need to click the mouse on an icon to switch modes, just "fly-by".
+There is no need to click the mouse on an icon to switch modes, just fly over.
 This facilitates simple last-minute drop-mode changes during the drag and drop.
-The drop-mode selector also shows keys with each mode's initial, a strong hint on the best way to mode-switch: tap the initial of the target mode on the keyboard, mid-drag.
+The drop-mode selector also shows keys with each mode's initial, a strong hint about an alternate mode-switch method: tapping the initial of the target mode on the keyboard, mid-drag.

 Here are the five modes to choose from for the action you want Grasshopper to take in response to dragging-and-dropping an appropriate file (or files) onto